-The gastroenterologist will remove the tumor by polypectomy or will remove the tumor by cauterization.
+The gastroenterologist will remove the tumor by polypectomy or remove cancer by cauterization.

-If the residual tumor remains in the colon after removal, you may need to undergo another colonoscopy, in order to remove it completely.
+If the residual tumor remains in the colon after removal, you may need another colonoscopy to obliterate it.

 If the tumor has grown too large to be removed by polypectomy, surgery may be required to remove part of the colon.

 This is called a segmental colectomy.
-This involves making an incision in the abdomen so that the colon can be reached.
+This involves making an incision in the abdomen to reach the colon.